Sungup/sungup.github.io/_posts/2020-01-06-Creating-Self-Signed-Certification-for-Local-HTTPS-Environment.md

 ## Create root certification file

 First of all generate the root private key and certification file.
-You must enter the passphrase while generating the root key file. *(my.domain is the example domain.
-Pleash change that to your domain name.)*
+You must enter the passphrase while generating the root key file. *(**my.domain** is the example domain.
+Please change that to your domain name.)*

 ```bash
 # Generate private key for root-cert